CABLE-LSM/CABLE/documentation/docs/developer_guide/documentation_guidelines/index.md

 # Documentation guidelines

 First of all, you should become a member of the CABLE-LSM GitHub organisation prior to contribute to the CABLE's documentation.
 Please ask for membership [on this issue][cable-lsm-join].
-All guidelines are written with the assumption you are a member of the organisation.
+All guidelines and implementation details are written with the assumption you are a member of the organisation.

 The documentation for CABLE has two parts: